mzakariaCERN/FunWithR/3_DT/DT_BankLoans.md

     ##   No  YES
     ## 0.67 0.33

-Close!
+Close\!
 So we can proceed.

 ``` r
 # remove the "default" feature since this is the target one